python/cpython/Doc/library/random.rst

 .. warning::

-   The generators of the :mod:`random` module should not be used for security purposes, they are not cryptographic.
+   The generators of the :mod:`random` module should not be used for security purposes.
 Use :func:`ssl.RAND_bytes` if you require a cryptographically secure pseudorandom number generator.

 Bookkeeping functions: